-- FIELD DESCRIPTION CPU Load Specifies the percentage of CPU utilization.
-WAN Shows statistics for the WAN.
-Tx Pkts The number of transmitted packets to the LAN.
-Rx Pkts The number of received packets from the LAN.
-Line Status Shows the current status of the xDSL line which can be Up or Down .
-Upstream Speed Shows the current upstream rate.
+FIELD DESCRIPTION Tx Pkts This is the number of transmitted packets to the LAN.
+Rx Pkts This is the number of received packets from the LAN.
+CPU Load This specifies the percentage of CPU utilization.
+WAN This is the statistics for the WAN.
+Line Status This is the current status of the xDSL line which can be Up or Down .
+Upstream Speed This is the current upstream rate.
 Downstream Speed Shows the current downstream rate.
-Commands 1 Enter 1 to reset the counters
+Commands 1 Enter 1 to reset the counters ESC Press [ESC] to display the previous screen.

-Table 6-1 System Maintenance - Status Menu Fields
+Table 7-1 System Maintenance - Status Menu Fields

-6.2 System Information and Console Port Speed
+7.3 System Information and Console Port Speed